-The African wildcat inhabits steppes and semi-arid landscapes in Africa, Central Asia, the Arabian Peninsula, into western China, and western India.
-The wildcat species differ in size, tail, and fur pattern.
-The European wildcat has a long bushy tail with a rounded tip and long fur.
+The African wildcat inhabits steppes and semi-arid landscapes in Africa, Central Asia, the Arabian Peninsula, western China, and western India.

-In comparison, the African wildcat, which is smaller than the European wildcat, possesses a short sandy-gray fur, and a tapering tail.
-Its tail is more faintly striped.
 A sub-species of the African wildcat is the Asiatic wildcat (F. lybica ornata), which possesses both spotted and striped fur.

-Members of the cat family, including the wildcat, once had a common ancestor about 10 to 15 million years ago.
-Thereafter, due to evolution, the common ancestor got split into different species of wildcat or cat we see today based on fur colour, size, habitat, length of its legs, and many more.
+After that, due to evolution, the common ancestor split into different species of wildcats or cats we see today based on fur color, size, habitat, length of legs, and many more.

 The evolution of the European wildcat occurred during the Cromerian Stage, about 478,000 to 866,000 years ago.
-The Felis lunensis was its direct ancestor of the European wildcat.

 The silvestris and lybica lineages probably metamorphosed about 173,000 years ago.

-Scientific classification
+Scientific Classification

-Sub-specie classification
+Sub-specie Classification

-Caucasian wildcat (F. silvestris caucasica)
+Caucasian Wildcat (F. silvestris caucasica)

-This sub-species possesses a light gray fur with well-developed patterns on its back and head.
+This sub-species possesses light gray fur with well-developed patterns on its back and head.
 It also shows spots on the sides and faint transverse bands.
 The tail consists of three distinct black transverse rings.

-Southern African wildcat (F. lybica cafra)
+Southern African Wildcat (F. lybica cafra)

-Asiatic wildcat (F. lybica ornata)
+Asiatic Wildcat (F. lybica ornata)

 Evolution